As an Amazon Associate we earn from qualifying purchases.

 Stay away from any cheese that is remotely crumbly and you will do well.
 Next just remember the whole point of a quesadilla is to taste the cheese so don’t skimp on it.

-Here is where we are going to deviate from tradition.
+Here is where I am going to deviate from tradition.
 Traditionally, quesadillas are NOT cooked with fat or oil on the comal.
-First, we don’t own a comal and you probably don’t either so any pan will do (non-stick is great if you like some cheese overflow, but cast iron and steel do fine too).
+First, I don’t own a comal and you probably don’t either so any pan will do (non-stick is great if you like some cheese overflow, but cast iron and steel do fine too).

-Next, we are going to grease the pan with butter before cooking and let it brown a bit before adding the tortilla.
+Next, I am going to grease the pan with butter before cooking and let it brown a bit before adding the tortilla.
 This will add richness and earthy flavors to your tortilla as it toasts.
-Next we’re going to cook both sides of the tortilla, this is especially important if you are using fresh tortillas.
+Next, I’m going to cook both sides of the tortilla, this is especially important if you are using fresh tortillas.

 What to Serve with a Quesadilla